GLOBAL-MARKETS-Fed stimulus plan spurs risk rally; dollar slips

 "With Europe getting their act together (at least temporarily), the Fed flooding the market with cash, and China talking (about) stimulatory infrastructure projects, the three largest influences of market dynamics could be creating a bull market for at least the near term," said Neal Gilbert, currency strategist at GFT Forex.

 Base metals also rallied.
-Aluminum, copper, lead and zinc all jumped between 3 and 5 percent on hopes the Fed's move would bolster global demand for manufacturing and building materials.
+Aluminium, copper, lead and zinc all jumped between 3 and 5 percent on hopes the Fed's move would bolster global demand for manufacturing and building materials.

 German bond yields hit an 11-week high on Friday as low-risk government bonds sold off after the Fed stimulus moves.

+The shift to higher-yielding assets helped drive 10-year Italian bond yields briefly below 5 percent for the first time since May as positive sentiment grew after a week in which the euro zone successfully negotiated key obstacles on its way to resolving its three-year-old debt crisis.

-The yield on 10-year Italian bonds fell below 5 percent for the first time since March 26 and were down 4 basis points on the day at 4.99 percent.
+Ten-year Italian yields fell below 5 percent for the first time since March 26 and were down 4 basis points on the day at 4.99 percent.
 Equivalent Spanish yields stood at 5.82 percent.

+U.S. retail sales rose 0.9 percent in August, boosted by auto sales and high gasoline prices, but the underlying tone pointed to modest growth in the third quarter.
+Meanwhile, consumer prices rose 0.6 percent as the cost of gasoline rose.